Mother: Milta Murray

 2005 - Is licensed to practice medicine in Texas.

-2000 - Opens Global Cardiovascular Associates, Las Vegas, Nevada.
+2000 - Opens Global Cardiovascular Associates in Las Vegas.

-2006 - Opens Acres Home Heart And Vascular Institute, Houston, Texas.
+2006 - Opens Acres Home Heart and Vascular Institute in Houston.

 December 2006 - Meets Michael Jackson for the first time when Murray treats one of Jackson's children in Las Vegas.

-May 2009 - Is hired by Jackson's promoter to be Jackson's personal physician during his upcoming concert tour.
+May 2009 - Is hired by Jackson's promoter, AEG Live, to be Jackson's personal physician during his upcoming concert tour.

 June 25, 2009 - Murray reportedly finds Jackson unconscious and unsuccessfully performs CPR.
 Jackson doesn't respond to resuscitation attempts and dies the same day.

-June 27, 2009 - The Los Angeles Police Department questions Murray extensively in connection with Jackson's death.
+June 27, 2009 - The Los Angeles Police Department questions Murray in connection with Jackson's death.

 August 2009 - Murray closes his Las Vegas clinic due to death threats and financial problems.